Every winter wardrobe needs a puffy down jacket. But how to choose? Don’t worry — we’ve got you covered.

 Many down jackets include a hood, some of which are helmet-compatible, while others have a tall collar.
+Some hoods may have a stiff wire at the brim which improves protection and visibility during snowy conditions.
 Zipper width, toggle size, and durability can vary.
 But as a general rule of thumb, YKK produces the strongest zippers.
 Minimized zippers can reduce weight and bulk.

 Cuffs and sleeves can have a flexible, comfortable elastic closure or a Velcro tab for extra security.
-Occasionally, designs have wrist gaiters with thumb loops, like the Dark Peak NESSH.
+Occasionally, designs have wrist gaiters with thumb loops.

-For high-output activity, down jackets can feature mesh-lined pit zips and a powder skirt, like the Spyder Impulse Down Jacket.
-Some designs also have a two-way zipper down the front, which is helpful when wearing a harness.
+For high-output activity, down jackets can feature mesh-lined pit zips and a powder skirt.
+Some designs also have a two-way zipper down the front, which is helpful when wearing a harness and belaying.

 It’s easy to spend $250 to $500 on a down jacket.
 And that’s no small investment.
 The main thing to consider when looking at your budget is the end use.

 If you’re regularly packing into the backcountry, an ultralight, super-packable, rather expensive jacket may be necessary.
-If you’ll mostly wear it around town, something like the budget-friendly Decathlon Forclaz will keep you warm for less than $100.
+If you’ll mostly wear it around town, something like the budget-friendly Decathlon Forclaz or REI 650 Down Jacket will keep you warm for less than $100.

 When Should You Wear a Down Jacket?